nikcleju/IT_Course/Lectures/04_ErrorControlCoding.md

 * Row-wise interpretation:
     * Any codeword $\mathbf{c}$ = a linear combination of rows in $[G]$
     * The rows of $[G]$ = a *basis* for the linear block code
-    * Could also be transposed, i.e. use column vectors
+    * Could also be transposed, i.e. use column vectors instead

 * All operations are done in modulo-2 arithmetic